• Home

 Today, it is the most complete Spanish urban center in the Caribbean with its Gothic, Renaissance, and Baroque architecture.
 These styles of architecture create a sense of drama and authority with their beautifully detailed ornamentation, arches, and domes.
 We will become acquainted with significant architectural features of the city, historical sites, forts, plazas, cultural centers, fountains, museums and galleries, and with Old San Juan lively people's cultural life and idiosyncrasy.
 After lunch we will visit the Governor’s Mansion, “La Fortaleza de Santa Catalina”.
 La Fortaleza means “The Fortress,” and it was certainly intended as such when it was completed in 1540 as part of a massive construction effort to secure the island’s defenses.

-Day 3 Visual Arts And Dance
+Day 3 Visual Arts in Puerto Rico

 After breakfast we will visit the Puerto Rico Art Museum.
 Inaugurated in July 2000, will visit the Museum of Art of Puerto Rico, a modern five-story structure in a 1920 neoclassical building.
 The Museum supports Puerto Rico's 500 years old tradition in painting, sculpture, graphics, ceramics, folk art, photography and other contemporary media.
+After lunch FREE AFTERNOON FOR SUGGESTED OPTIONAL TOURS NOT INCLUDED

 Day 4 Beyond the Walls of Old San Juan

-Day 4 The Majestic City of Ponce
+Day 5 The Majestic City of Ponce

 After breakfast we will begin our transfer to Ponce, birthplace of our Journey Leader, over the Central Mountains into the Valley of Cayey, then south to Ponce.
 Our visit to the City of Ponce will expand our understanding of Puerto Rican history and culture, when we explore its unique architectural venues.
 Ponce is also known as the "Ciudad Señorial" (Majestic or Noble City), because of its many beautiful neoclassical buildings and facades.
 Ponce was founded in 1692 by Juan Ponce de León's great-grandson - Loíza Ponce de León.
 Ponce was Spain's capital of the southern region until it fell to the U.S. in 1898.